What Is the Smallest Account Size to Trade Futures?

 With micro contracts, traders can enter the market with as little as $500 to $1,000, though most experts recommend starting with at least $2,000 for better risk control.
 These contracts allow access to key markets like the S&P 500, Nasdaq, and gold with significantly reduced capital requirements.

-This guide breaks down the real capital you need, shows you how to leverage micro futures to your advantage, and gives you the core strategies to manage risk and build consistency.
+This guide breaks down the capital you need, how to leverage micro futures, and the core strategies for managing risk and building consistency.
 If you want to trade smarter with a smaller account, your journey starts right here.

 1. What is futures trading?